Real Vermont employees tell their stories of becoming fitter, healthier, happier, stronger through wellness programs at work.

 Through the awards, the council acknowledges efforts made to enhance productivity, bolster a healthy environment, and improve the lives of Vermont citizens.

+Council chair Janet Franz called the winners to the stage to shake hands with Shumlin and Chen.
 “Vermont employers have come to understand that physically fit workers are more productive and invested in their careers.
-Business leaders see the benefits of worksite wellness programs to their bottom line,” said Janet Franz.
-This year we will honor more worksites than ever before, and the winners will share their best practices at the conference.”
+Business leaders see the benefits of worksite wellness programs to their bottom line,” said Franz.
+This year we honor more worksites than ever before, and the winners are sharing their best practices at the conference.”

 Here are the honorees, sorted by the number of people employed: